-When a spouse, parent or other family member is diagnosed with Alzheimer’s or dementia, it can be a challenge.
+When a spouse, parent or other family member is diagnosed with Alzheimer’s or any other type of dementia, it can be a challenge.
 I feel there are two unavoidable realities that families will have to face.
 First, there are the challenges of being a caregiver.
 Secondly, families need to plan for and deal with the costs of care.

-As if the effects of Alzheimer’s and Dementia are not enough to have to deal with, other concerns begin to come into focus.
+As if the symptoms of dementia are not enough to have to deal with, other concerns begin to come into focus.
 Families must navigate the new challenges of providing the kind of care necessary for someone with dementia.
 Moreover, families also have to try to figure out how to pay for the often, long-term care expenses.

 Sleepless nights.
 Been there, done that.
 Not the occasional, normal restlessness that everyone experiences from time to time.
 Rather, the relentlessly occurring sleepless nights that can go on for weeks, months and even years.
 Grief, anxiety and depression, among other things, all sought to live and grow at my expense.
 The circumstances surrounding these unwelcome emotions are personal and subjective, yet very real.